ballcuber/ballcuber.github.io/ColorDetection.md

 Color <b>regions are not clearly separated</b>, so we cannot apply a simple threshold on each RGB component to discriminate the real color.
 We will need a <b>smarter algorithm</b>.

 The final algorithm works as following :
-* The euclidian color distance between all points is calculated
+* The euclidean color distance between all points is calculated
 * The 2 nearest points are selected and they now belong to the same group (face).
 A group is composed of 16 points.
 So, lets find the 14 others that also belong to this group.
 * All points that still not belong to a group are browsed and the point with the smallest distance to the group now belong to the group.
 * The distance between a point and a group is the smallest distance between this point and all group points.